Gino-Freud-Hobayan/Google-Data-Analytics-Capstone-Project./README.md

 USE Bikeshare_database;

--- Create table that will hold all the trips data
+-- Create a table that will hold all of the data from the CSV files.
 -- six decimal places for longitude and latitude for accuracy.
 CREATE TABLE BikeShare_table
 (